 Steve Ferrone endorses the following products and wishes to thank:

-John March is a professional guitarist/musician, teacher, meditation facilitator, audio craftsman/technologist and
+John March is a professional guitarist/musician, teacher, meditation facilitator, audio and video craftsman/technologist and

 media production consultant with over 45 years in the Industry.
 "My CD's here are explorations in Jazz and Blues and the works of Ted Greene.
 Thank you for supporting independent artists and music production!"...more

 Chicago sax luminary Greg Ward develops the dual-guitar frontline of his backing Rogue Parade quintet as an avatar for singular strength on this zesty collection of jazz-rock fusion songs.
 Bandcamp Album of the Day Jan 10, 2019